Thesis project guidelines: Bachelor of Fine Arts

 These are the guidelines for completing the artistic and the written component included in a bachelor’s thesis project.

-The thesis project for the Bachelor of Fine Arts degree comprises a work of art or a series of works presented at or in connection with the BFA Exhibition as well as a written component, including documentation of your artistic work.
-Once you have completed your thesis project, you are able to execute a small-scale artistic project and talk about it orally and in writing.
+The thesis project of the Bachelor of Fine Arts degree comprises a work of art or a series of works presented at the Bachelor of Fine Arts degree show and a written component, including documentation of the artistic work.
+Once you have completed your thesis project, you are able to complete an artistic project in a small scale and to describe it both in oral and written form.
+There are separate guidelines available pertaining to the thesis project.

 The thesis project comprises an artistic and a written component.
-You are awarded 10 credits for successfully completing both of these components.
-You present the artistic component of your thesis project at an examination event that is organised in conjunction with the BFA Exhibition.
+Together, they form a module worth 10 credits.
+You present the artistic component of the thesis project at an examination event that is organised in conjunction with the degree show.

 Artistic component of the thesis project

-The artistic component of your thesis project is a work, a series of works or an artistic process that you will publicly exhibit in the bachelor’s degree show or in another agreed-upon manner.
-You will receive support for the planning of the artistic component in your subject area seminars and the thesis project seminar for the Bachelor of Fine Arts degree, during which the work will also be examined.
+The artistic component of the thesis project is a work, a series of works or an artistic process that you will publicly exhibit in the Bachelor’s degree show and/or in another manner that is agreed.
+You will receive support for the planning of the artistic component in the seminars of the subject areas and the thesis project seminar for the Bachelor of Fine Arts degree, during which the work will also be examined.

 Written component of the thesis project